Blue Cat Audio - Software Made by Musicians for Musicians

 Output

-The Digital Peak Meter Pro plugin provides output parameters that correspond to characteristics of the audio signal.
-These parameters can be recorded as automation curves or sent as MIDI CC to other plugins for advanced monitoring and universal side chaining.
+The plug-in provides output parameters that can be recorded as automation curves or sent as MIDI CC to other plugins for advanced monitoring and universal side chaining.

 Name